 When you provide your personal information to us, you consent to the disclosure of your information outside of Australia and acknowledge that we are not required to ensure that overseas recipients handle that personal information in compliance with Australian Privacy Law.
 We will, however, take reasonable steps to ensure that any overseas recipient will deal with such personal information in a way that is consistent with the Australian Privacy Principles.

-If you think we have breached the Privacy Act, or you wish to make a complaint about the way we have handled your personal information, you can contact us using the details set out below.
+If you think we have breached the Privacy Act 1988 (Cth), or you wish to make a complaint about the way we have handled your personal information, you can contact us using the details set out below.
 Please include your name, email address and/or telephone number and clearly describe your complaint.
-We will acknowledge your complaint and respond to you regarding your complaint within a reasonable period of time.
+We will acknowledge your complaint and respond to you regarding your complaint within a reasonable period.
 If you think that we have failed to resolve the complaint satisfactorily, we will provide you with information about the further steps you can take.